• Home

 Coercion – Formal social control.
 There are two broad categories of formal social control: legal methods and coercive force.
 Legal methods refer to new laws, institutions (prerogative state) and people.
 New laws are passed, new institutions are created, and new people are empowered to help the authoritarian state to consolidate its power.
 Coercive force refers to the physical restrictions that are placed on real and potential opponents of the regime.
 Typically, this includes the actions of the secret police who watch over and punish those deemed a threat to the regime.
 Persuasion - Informal social control.
 Informal social control refers to state control over the media through censorship and propaganda whether this is designed to encourage evasion (distraction and political apathy) or mobilisation (enthusiastic support for the goals of the regime).
 The cult of the charismatic leader is also included here.

 Consent - A citizen’s support for a regime (consent) can be both explicit and implicit.
 Explicit consent means that citizens actively support the regime through social and political participation.
 Implicit consent suggests a more passive role, in which citizens ‘put-up’ with the regime or lack the will to actively oppose the regime.
-Policies be broadly divided into economic, social, cultural and foreign policy.
+Policies be broadly divided into economic, social, cultural and foreign.

 The presentation themes